A graduate program focused on public leadership, community/labor organizing, and social economy

 - The Cathy Shipley Best and Brightest Internship Program.
 This program features funded professional internships with local government jurisdictions in small and rural jurisdictions across Colorado, available only to Masters students in qualified programs like New Directions.
 These internships place masters students in positions such as assistant town manager or town sustainability officer, and offer a salary and benefits package of approximately $42,000 a year.

-- Community Leaders Scholarship Program.
-Partnerships with Denver-area non-profits and community-based organizations allow select students to obtain Community Leaders Scholarships, which provide students with financial support to develop a program of study around the real-world needs of a specific community partner.
+- Community/Labor Leaders Scholarship Program.
+Partnerships with Denver-area community-based organizations and labor unions allow select students to obtain Community/Labor Leaders Scholarships, which provide students with financial support to develop a program of study around the real-world needs of a specific community partner.

 - Alumni Network.
 The Center for New Directions has a long record of educating masters students who have moved on to leadership positions across Colorado, serving as elected government leaders, town managers, university officials, non-profit directors, and public policy researchers and advocates across the state.
 This alumni network is a resource that has proven beneficial to many of our graduates seeking opportunities both during and after graduate school.

 Students in the Center's masters program are a mixture of recently matriculated undergraduates looking to jump-start community/labor organizing and government careers in the public and non-profit sectors, elected officials, labor leaders and community activists.
 Our students come from a wide range of demographic, occupational, and personal backgrounds and join our program to be part of social movements.